 How can you increase your reach on Twitter?
 By getting more retweets!
-In this guest post by Kyle Young, you’ll learn 5 easy tips for getting more retweets on your posts
+In this guest post by Kyle Young, you’ll learn 6 easy tips for how to get more retweets on your posts

 Sharing articles on Twitter is a popular social media strategy because it brings value to readers, builds connections with writers (if you tag them), and can multiply the reach of your own content — all without much time or effort.